sardana-org/sardana-training/users/README.md

 1. Introduction
 2. Overview
 3. Sardana from scratch
-4. Pool
+4. Controllers - motion
-5. Controllers
+5. Controllers - acquisition
-6. Macros1
+6. Macros overview
-7. Macros2
+7. Macros howto
-8. Macros3
+8. Taurusgui
-9. Taurusgui
+9. What's else
-10. Tauruscore1
-10. Tauruscore2

-See [AGENDA](https://github.com/sardana-org/sardana-training/blob/master/users/AGENDA.md) for more datails on the contents of the training.
+See [AGENDA](https://github.com/sardana-org/sardana-followup/blob/master/20191006-ICALEPCS/AGENDA.md) for more datails on the contents of the training.

 See the top project [README](https://github.com/sardana-org/sardana-training/blob/master/README.md) if you have problems with visualizing of the materials.